 Who should take the MBD CP?

 The class is targeted at CAD designers or others who are tasked with creating 3D CAD models that contain Product and Manufacturing Information.
 Other persons who will benefit from the certificate include: Product Managers, Project Managers, Manufacturing Floor Personnel and Quality Assurance or Inspection Engineers.
+Participants should have previous experience with CAD.

 Why should I take training from Purdue instead of the CAD vendor?